 Bricks Family Restaurant is a buffet style dining restaurant serving breakfast, lunch and dinner.
 With a variety of western and eastern cuisine available, your taste buds and bellies are in for a treat!

-Spacious and organized, The Bricks Family Restaurant can cater up to 465 guests.
+Spacious and organized, The Bricks Family Restaurant can cater to up to 465 guests.

 Mummy Look!
 Live-sized LEGO People!

 All the children were thrilled when they were greeted with roving LEGO Mascots throughout the day.
 A few came to say ‘Hi’ when we were having our meal.

 We had an early Christmas Celebration at LEGOLAND with the impressive light-up the 9m tall LEGO Christmas tree.
 (Yes!
 It’s built entirely of LEGOs).
 The park lights up at 7pm daily with carol singers and mascots appearances through the evening.

 With that, we ended our day of fun at LEGOLAND.

 Designed for families with children aged 2 – 12 years old, LEGOLAND Hotel consists of 243 themed rooms, 7 Pirate Deluxe Rooms and 8 Kingdom Suites.
 On days when you are too lazy or tired to engage in an action-packed day at the Water Theme Park, you can choose to stay in the hotel and indulge in the swimming pool and the wading saltwater pool for a relaxing evening.
 There are also 154 parking bays meant for hotel guests.

 Thinking of a short family getaway?
 Head down to LEGOLAND Hotel Malaysia.